Bedrock-OSS/bedrock-wiki-content-generator/.github/ISSUE_TEMPLATE/docs-update-request.md

 ---

-Request when new version cames.
+Request as new important version arrives.